-Under the authority of section 408(p) of the Federal Food, Drug and Cosmetic Act ("FFDCA"), 21 U.S.C.
-346a (p), the United States Environmental Protection Agency hereby issues this testing Order to take effect on the date of my signature.
+Under the authority in FFDCA section 408(p) [21 U.S.C.
+346a(p)], the United States Environmental Protection Agency hereby issues this Order to take effect on the date of my signature.

+Date:

+Signature:

+[Insert Name and Title of Authorized Agency Official]

+Office of Prevention, Pesticides and Toxic Substances

+U.S. Environmental Protection Agency

+Enclosures

-Date: Signature: [Insert Name and Title of Authorized Agency Official] Office of Prevention, Pesticides and Toxic Substances U.S. Environmental Protection Agency Enclosures Enclosure B - List of EDSP Order Recipients for this Chemical The Initial Response Form for Individual Responders The Initial Response Form for Consortium /Task Force
+Enclosure A - List of EDSP Order Recipients for this Chemical

+Enclosure B - The Initial Response Form for Individual Responders

+Enclosure C - The Initial Response Form for Consortium / Task Force